cozy/cozy-stack/docs/shared-drives.md

 }
 ```

+### GET /sharings/drives/:id/_changes

+Get the change feed for a drive.

+Identical call to [`GET /files/_changes`](files.md#get-files_changes) but over a shared drive.
+See there for request and response examples, differences are the URL and:

+- Any item that changed for that owner but isn't under that shared drive
+  is presented as a deletion.
+- Paths are truncated to the shared drive, and formatted accordingly:

+  eg: `//io.cozy.files.shared-drives-dir/1/ba3b516812f636fc022f3968f991357a/Meetings/Checklist.txt`

+  Schema and it's version, followed by the shared drive ID, and the path within

+### GET /sharings/drives/:id/download/:file-id

+Download a file via a drive share.

+Identical call to [`GET /files/download/:file-id`](files.md#get-filesdownloadfile-id) but over a shared drive.
+See there for request and response examples

 ### GET /sharings/drives/:id/:file-id

 Get a directory or a file informations inside a shared drive.
 In the case of a